ZYancey/2019R_WhaleIdentifier/README.md

 The data for this project is sourced from the [Watkins Marine Mammal Sound Database](https://whoicf2.whoi.edu/science/B/whalesounds/index.cfm).
 It consists of audio clips associated with 32 different species of cetaceans, with approximately 15,000 sound cuts, of which 1,694 files are considered the 'best cuts'.
 Each audio clip is about 2 to 15 seconds long and is available in waveform audio file format.
 The data is freely available for academic use.

 ## Methodology

-We use the Mel Frequency Cepstral Coefficient (MFCC) algorithm to extract numerical features from the audio files.
-These features represent various qualities of the audio, including loudness, perceived pitch, timbre, texture, dynamics, and energy.
-MFCC has been used since the 1980s to convert frequency and time characteristics into numerical features.
-The number of features used can be customized based on your needs.